Vinayaka2k/Vinayaka2k/README.md

  I am Vinayaka Hegde**

-I'm working as  **Network Engineer at Apple Inc.** Ex-student in Computer Science and Engineering at PES University, Bangalore, India.
+Student in Computer Science and Engineering at PES University, Bangalore, India.
 I am a Developer with my interests lying in Full Stack Development, Cloud Computing, Machine Learning and Data Analytics.

 - 👀 I’m interested in anything and everything related to technology and Computer Science.
 - 🌱 I'm currently focusing on contributing to open source and building some solid full stack projects that can be applied in the real world.